sreeram14659/Implemention-of-Algorithms-and-Data-Structures/Arbitrary precision Calculator/Readme.md

 Steps to compile and run code:
 - Create a new Java project.
-- paste the folder SXC180048 inside src folder.
+- paste the file Num.java inside src folder.
 - Run Num.java

 Select the operation which is to be performed from the following list